 In connection with the current forward order contracts, we are required to make scheduled prepayments toward these future deliveries (Note 5).
-A total amount of interest of \$7,978 and \$4,439 was capitalized with respect to these payments for the years ended December 31, 2010 and 2011, respectively.
+In addition, we capitalize interest related to progress payments made in respect of flight equipment on forward order and add such amount to prepayments on flight equipment.